ABOUT THE FESTIVAL

 Q. Will there be toilets onsite?

-A. Yes, we will have toilets onsite, located very near to both the Big Tent and the William Morris Tent.
+A. Yes, we will have toilets onsite, located very near to both the Baillie Gifford Big Tent, William Morris Tent and Robert Graves Gallery.